Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 when declare variable checked with ternary value is in or not noted add time and distance noted option time value with nested loop noted

+commit 43,
+(react)
+add hour to the context data(noted) just add onchange to select and setData(noted)